lawther/Sigenergy-Local-Modbus/README.md

 ## Requirements

 - Home Assistant 2023.8.0 or newer
-- Sigenergy Energy Storage System with ModbusTCP access
+- Sigenergy ESS with ModbusTCP access
 - Network connectivity between Home Assistant and the Sigenergy system

 ## Installation